 Retargeting

-A digital advertising strategy that shows ads to people who have previously visited your website or interacted with your brand.
+A paid-media tactic that serves ads specifically to people who have already visited your website, engaged with your brand, or appeared in your CRM.

 Definition